matt-neave/verificationAwareElixir/report_dump/last meeting.md

 # Chapter 5
-- Sometimes wording was changed / heading was changes. some stuff referred to previous stuff ... sometimes things are repetititve... too much text
+- Sometimes wording was changed / heading was changes. some stuff referred to previous stuff ... sometimes things are repetititve... too much text ✅
-- Just give intuition
+- Just give intuition ✅
-- Spec doesn't appear enough (i.e. is metaprogramming used?)
+- Spec doesn't appear enough (i.e. is metaprogramming used?) ✅
-- bigger picture stuff is ok
+-  bigger picture stuff is ok ✅
 - design diagrams should use boxes for the components labelled arrows for information passing ✅
 - "The" Elixir Compiler, Include the VaeLib in The Elixir Compiler.
 "Verlixir Translator".
 Label promela model, elixir program...
 Verlixir gets COMMAND LINE INPUTS / ELIXIR FILE / SPECIFICATION ....
 SPIN gets MY PROMELA LIBRARY / PROMELA CODE ...... ✅
 - Label the SPIN MODEL CHECKER in diagram ✅
 - diagrams should highlight the approach ✅

-- Show less concrete side by sides of translations?
+- Show less concrete side by sides of translations? ✅
-- Can i add more diagrams / more fragments of code instead of lots of text
+- Can i add more diagrams / more fragments of code instead of lots of text ✅
 - **DONT CALL THEM ATTRIBUTES.
-JUST NAME THEM.**
+JUST NAME THEM.** ✅
-- Think about it as a slidedeck!
+- Think about it as a slidedeck! ✅
-- The design needs to be woven in
+- The design needs to be woven in ✅
  - Need to explain where meta programming is used, where rust is used. ✅
-- Split the flow: upto the promela generator, is most of the information.... we do all the metaprogramming / rust IR first... and then codegen into a separate chapter????????
+- Split the flow: upto the promela generator, is most of the information.... we do all the metaprogramming / rust IR first... and then codegen into a separate chapter???????? ✅
-- dont overelaborate on textual description
+- dont overelaborate on textual description ✅
-- rename the pre and post- example as my own intermediate representation.
+- rename the pre and post- example as my own intermediate representation. ✅
 - SHOW MORE OF THE PRE AND POST TURNSTILES FOR INTERMEDIATE REPRESENTATION ✅
 - dont show the intermediate representation ✅
-- maybe put the pest into the appendix
+- maybe put the pest into the appendix ✅
-- dont explain what things are in chap5, ensure thats all done in chap4 ...
+- dont explain what things are in chap5, ensure thats all done in chap4 ... ✅
-- Move contracts (in the mapping table) up towards other functions haha
+- Move contracts (in the mapping table) up towards other functions haha ✅
-- Remention what !! and ?? are in the table
+- Remention what !! and ?? are in the table  ✅
 - Restructure low level information -> highlight the key factor and then go more detail
 - Combine 5.3.4 with previous entry ✅
 - Simulation / verification
 - In the example in 4.5, show a better LTL example? use an exmaple where maj >= n/2 must always hold? (including renaming of p q r and s)
-- add \_\_ to all privates
+- add \_\_ to all privates ✅
-- Explain why !! and ?? in more detail!
+- Explain why !! and ?? in more detail ! ✅
-- talk about weak fairness can be invoked / handled
+- talk about weak fairness can be invoked / handled ✅
 - just show examples of the fairness and the strongfairness

 # Evaluation
-collect the examples, into a table to show what has been processed. show promela and elixir for all in appendix. think of a good table / comparison for comparing the 5 algos call raft, raft election instead of consensus  ✅ use 1 and 2 instead of one and two evaluate all 3 modes of operation
+collect the examples, into a table to show what has been processed. show promela and elixir for all in appendix. think of a good table / comparison for comparing the 5 algos call raft, raft election instead of consensus  ✅ use 1 and 2 instead of one and two  ✅ evaluate all 3 modes of operation

 put performance before translation